rajeshgaur/React-Redux-Flask-Starter-Kit/README.md

 # React + Redux + Flask starter kit

-A quick starter repo that includes Flask Reac,Redux, with Babel and Webpack.
+A quick starter repo that includes Flask React,Redux, with Babel and Webpack.
 For proof-of-concept projects, workshop settings, etc where you don't want to worry about developer setup or writing config files.

 TLDR; for the quick and dirty setup, install your dependencies: